 This is where creativity and artistry meet marketing strategy.
 An unfamiliar face talking to you through a screen is not as eye-catching or impactful as thoughtfully curated content that will connect with viewers on a deeper level.
 We may be biased (we love to tell your story!) but when it comes to effective video content, nothing can compete with storytelling.

 In the story of your business, you can specially craft your content to be relatable, reliable, and unique, all at the same time.
 You can feature your product or service without saying a word about sales by weaving your business into the background of a great story.
 Pay attention to color scheme, timing, music, dialogue, and what feelings are evoked by the look and feel of your video.

 5) Use hashtags.

-One of the easiest ways to make you video discoverable in the world of social media is to effectively use hashtags.
+One of the easiest ways to make your video discoverable in the world of organic social media posting is to effectively use hashtags.
 This is how users who are not yet your followers find your content and begin interacting with it.
 The first thing you should do is develop a hashtag unique to your brand that will be used in every single post you make.
-This allows users to click one posts that grabs their attention and instantly be connected to every other post you have made since.
+This allows users to click on a post that grabs their attention and instantly be connected to every other post you have made.

 6) Connect with your city.

 Speaking of tagging locations, social media provides the perfect opportunity to connect with your area – both its community and other businesses.
 When you post your video content, it pays to share directly with others in your vicinity who may be interested.
 There are social accounts on Instagram that feature and promote local businesses and restaurants – Girl’s Guide to New Orleans is a great example – and tagging such an account or inviting them to visit has the potential to extend the reach of your video content.
 It is not difficult to find local users that have similar interests through their hashtags, it just takes a little time!